GitLab for Slack app

 Incident An incident is created, closed, or reopened.

-Vulnerability A new, unique vulnerability is recorded.
+Vulnerability A new, unique vulnerability is recorded on the default branch.

 Alert A new, unique alert is recorded.